-Miley Cyrus Compared Her Sex Life with Liam Hemsworth to This Vehicle
+Miley Cyrus Compared Her Sex Life With Liam Hemsworth to a Vehicle

-Whether it’s in front of her fans, Ellen DeGeneres or her grandma, Miley Cyrus isn’t one to shy away from the hard topics—including her sex life.
-On a recent appearance on “The Ellen DeGeneres Show,” the 24-year-old singer got refreshingly real about her bedroom habits with her boyfriend (and rumored fiance) Liam Hemsworth.
+Whether it’s in front of fans, Ellen DeGeneres or her grandma, Miley Cyrus isn’t one to shy away from personal topics like her sex life.
+On a recent appearance on “The Ellen DeGeneres Show,” the 24-year-old singer got refreshingly real about her bedroom habits with her boyfriend (and rumored fiancé), Liam Hemsworth.

 In the interview, DeGeneres asked Cyrus a series of sex-related questions from ’70s-era Cosmpolitan magazines.
-Before the two began, Cyrus prefaced that her grandma was in audience.
-However, after an initial reluctance, Cyrus concluded that she DGAF if her grandma knew about her sex habits and told DeGeneres to proceed.”My grandma is in the audience,” Cyrus said.
+Cyrus prefaced the conversation with a heads-up that her grandma was in audience.
+However, after initial reluctance, Cyrus concluded that she DGAF if her grandma knew about her sex habits and told DeGeneres to proceed.”My grandma is in the audience,” Cyrus said.
 “She can’t hear anyway.
 It’s OK.
 I’m just kidding—you could hear that.
 I have on a mic.”

-MORE: Miley Cyrus Poses Nude as a Fairy with Diamonds on Her Privates
+MORE: Miley Cyrus Poses Nude With Diamonds on Her Privates

-Then came DeGeneres’s question, which was whether Cyrus would compare her sex life to “a roller coaster ride, a luxury cruise or a commuter trip on a concord jet.
-Before DeGeneres could finish reading the last option, Cyrus rang in with Option C: a commuter trip on a concord jet.
+Then came DeGeneres’s question, which was whether Cyrus would compare her sex life to “a roller coaster ride, a luxury cruise or a commuter trip on a Concorde jet.”
+Before DeGeneres could finish reading the last option, Cyrus rang in with Option C: a commuter trip on a Concord jet.

-“A commuter trip on a concord jet?”
+“A commuter trip on a Concorde jet?”
 DeGeneres clarified.
 “That means it’s fast.”

 “Yeah,” Cyrus assured.
 “I’m good.”